DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/remoteOperations/remoteOperations.md

 When operations are performed on the server side, the **TreeList** does not support:

-- sorting, grouping, and filtering by columns with the [calculateCellValue](/api-reference/_hidden/GridBaseColumn/calculateCellValue.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#calculateCellValue') or [calculateDisplayValue](/api-reference/_hidden/GridBaseColumn/calculateDisplayValue.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#calculateDisplayValue') option defined;
+- sorting, grouping, and filtering by columns with the [calculateCellValue](/api-reference/_hidden/GridBaseColumn/calculateCellValue.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#calculateCellValue') or [calculateDisplayValue](/api-reference/_hidden/GridBaseColumn/calculateDisplayValue.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#calculateDisplayValue') property defined;
 - custom sorting using functions (that is, [calculateSortValue](/api-reference/_hidden/GridBaseColumn/calculateSortValue.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#calculateSortValue') accepts strings only).

 #include common-demobutton-named with {